Cinnamon Roll Cake: Sunday brunch seemed like the perfect opportunity to try out a recipe for a cinnamon roll cake.

-It was quick to prepare this light as air version and required barely 30 minutes in a 350* oven but when I cut into the cake to expose the interior, it did not look at all like a cinnamon roll.
+But…this quick to prepare, light as air version required barely 30 minutes in a 350* oven.
+When I cut into the cake to expose the interior, it did not look at all like a cinnamon roll.
 Not even the cream cheese glaze could mask that fact.

 What I expected to see were layers of buttery goodness flavored with cinnamon and brown sugar.
 Technically, it should have worked throughout the cake – not just on one side.
 Of course, the first cut was made on the side without any cinnamon and brown sugar ooey gooey goodness.

 I imagined that the filling – made from melted butter mixed with a small amount of brown sugar and flavored with cinnamon – would sink into the batter while the cake baked.

 What I should have done was literally take a knife or a fork handle and swirled the filling into the batter rather than just let it sit on the surface.
 Or maybe used a special cinnamon bun cake pan!
 What was I thinking, right?